zhuangzhuang131419/McGill/COMP409/Lecture12.md

 * Could happen with write buffers
     * Order for which they are committed to main memory is undefined
+    *
+So Intel fixed the documents
-* IRIW becae disallowed
+* Specified disallowed IRIW
-* MFENCE - memory fence to monitor read write access
+* Added in MFENCE - memory fence to monitor read write access
 * Same processor writes are ordered and observed in the same order by all others
 * Constraints on inter-process ordering
     * Any 2 stores are seeing consistent ordering by processes other than those doing the write.
 Leaves opens another case n5